apache/cordova-docs/docs/en/edge/guide/platforms/ubuntu/index.md

 ### Ubuntu Runtime Platforms

-Ubuntu is well-known for its Desktop environment (for laptops, PCs and such).
+Ubuntu is well known for its Desktop environment (for laptops, PCs and such).
 Ubuntu Touch extends the Ubuntu OS onto phones and tablets.
 Ubuntu runtime platforms have varying CPU architectures (x86, armhf, etc.).
 App and plugin code must be compiled appropriately.
-Support for this broad area is rapidly evolving in the Ubuntu.
+Support for this broad area is rapidly evolving in Ubuntu.

 ### Latest Information